 A bit more reflection was had while at home sipping wine and then I went and did it.
 I applied for the course, sent off my application, and it was just two weeks later that I was accepted for the January start-date.
 An unlikely turn of events had occurred and I was back to being a student.
 I could flash my student card and whenever that awful ‘what do you do?’ question came my way, I no longer had to say I was a lab rat.
 Or unemployed.
 Or a struggling writer.
 I was an academic, a scholar – an upstanding member of society with a promising future.
 It might even be enough to keep my parents off my back for a while.
 And, who knows, maybe even land me a second date.

 My first interaction with my class was an introductory night at a bar.
 It was a chance for us all to meet, hang out, and even recite some prose or poetry on an open mic.
-Instantly I knew I wouldn’t stand up and share anything.
-In a way I didn’t trust writers who were eager to get up to a microphone and shout out their words to an audience.
+Instantly I knew I wouldn’t stand up and share anything with my new coursemates.
+In a way, I didn’t trust writers who were eager to get up to a microphone and shout out their words to an audience.
 For me, I wrote because it was a way to get down the words which I couldn’t say.
 I had this block within me that prevented my tongue from adequately speaking my truth in front of people.
-It was only when I was alone before a blank page that I could spit out all the pain and madness that stirred inside of me.
-Consequently, I steered well clear of the spotlight, watching the others get up to read out their stuff.
+The merciless stares of my fellow humans filled me with anxiety and it was only when I was sitting alone before a blank page that I could spit out all the madness that stirred inside of me.
+Consequently I steered well clear of the spotlight, watching the others get up to read out their stuff.
 Straight away I realised that most people on this creative writing course weren’t really writers.
-They were fans of writing trying to get involved in what they enjoyed; none of them seemed like they were getting the words out because they had to.
-I spoke to some of them including one guy who worked in marketing hoping to write another dystopian novel; a twenty-one-year-old trying to write a script for a sitcom; another woman trying to write an Elizabethan novel; and a woman trying to publish a collection of cookbooks.
+They were fans of literature trying to get involved in what they enjoyed, but none of them seemed like they were getting the words out because they had to.
+I spoke to some of them including one guy who worked in marketing writing a dystopian novel; a twenty-one-year-old trying to write a script for a football-based sitcom; an elderly woman trying to write an Elizabethan novel; and another woman trying to publish a collection of cookbooks.
 I hadn’t had any hopes that doing a creative writing course would put me into contact with ‘my kind of people’, and that was quickly proving to be correct.
 I felt just at odds with these people than I did with everyone else.
 Then all of a sudden one girl got up to take the mic.
-She looked nervy, unpredictable.
-Her eyes were darting all about the room and she looked like some kind of wild animal that had been put in the company of human-beings for the first time.
+She was nervous and unpredictable.
+Her eyes were darting all around the room and she looked like some kind of wild animal that had been put in the company of human-beings for the first time.
 After introducing herself awkwardly, she went ahead and read out some poetry.
 The poetry was bizarre, flamboyant, evocative.
 She wrote about nature and stars and sex and insanity.
-I wasn’t blown away by her poetry, but she was the only person in the room that resembled a writer; the only person in the room trying to get their pain out in the form of poetry or prose.
-After she was done, she let out a shy smile then went and sat back in the shadowy corner of the room.
-I didn’t go over and speak to her there and then, but in another bar we ended up in after the event.
-It turned out she had just finished the masters course and was now starting a PHD in English Literature.
+I wasn’t blown away by it, but she was the only person in the room that resembled a writer – the only person in the room trying to get their pain out in the form of poetry or prose.
+After she was done, she let out a shy smile then went and sat back in a dark corner of the room.
+I wanted to go over and speak to her there and then, but I waited until a few more drinks had been consumed and the readings were over.
+Her name was Emily and it turned out she had just finished the masters course and was now starting a PhD in English Literature.
 “I’m just trying to stay in education as long as possible,” she confessed to me.
-“I never last in jobs and I don’t see anything else for me to do in this world other than study and write about literature.”
-I admired her honestly.
-It was true that there were many people out there clinging onto academia to stop themselves from facing the job interviews and the bosses and the toil of a proper job…. me and Finlay arguing being some of them too.
+“I never last in jobs and I don’t see anything else for me to do in this world other than study and write about literature.
+It’s all I’m good for.
+Hopefully I can get a lecturing position after my PhD.”
+I admired her honesty.
+It was true that there were many people out there clinging onto academia to stop themselves from facing the toils of an actual job… me and Finlay arguably being some of them too.